s0md3v/be-a-hacker/README.md

 ## Origin of hacking
 I believe it is important to know your roots so let's talk about it without over analysing the origin.

 In 1960s, telephone networks used a set of sounds to process phone calls.
 A group of people figured out how it all worked and managed to reproduce the 2600Hz frequency sounds being used by these networks.
 How did they do it?
 By blowing into a whistle that came free with cereal.
-This was called **phreaking** and the people who did it were called **phreaks**.
+This act was called **phreaking** and the people who did it were called **phreaks**.

 Denny Teresi, one of the phreaks said in an interview:
 > "It wasn't just to rip off the telephone company, it was the technical challenge - if we will be able to do it."